The Tin Shed

 User testing

-- Participants where unable to CONNECT to the archives as well as their partner.
+- Participants couldn't CONNECT to the archives or each other.

-- Players did not RETAIN any information or the experience as a whole.
+- Nothing was RETAINED: any information or the experience as a whole.

 The TSG Quest Card Game